Sam-Dragon/cloud/gcp/short-notes.md

 # Cloud Run
 - It is CAAS or serverless
 - No server management
-- funlly managed serverless platform for containerized applications
+- fully managed serverless platform for containerized applications
+- **It fully managed and deploys serverless applications**

 # Cloud KMS [Key Management Service]
 - It is responsible to manage cryptographic keys